awade12/skywatch/README.md

 ```

 The script will:
-- Install RTL-SDR libraries and build dump1090-mutability from source
+- Install RTL-SDR libraries and dump1090-mutability
 - Install Go if needed
+- Set up dump1090-mutability as a systemd service (auto-starts on boot)
 - Build and install Skywatch as a systemd service
 - Set up configuration at `/etc/skywatch/config.json`